-A growing trend has been observed, over the last year or more, with respect to the delivery times for medium and large orders for data and products from the EUMETSAT Data Centre.
-This is the consequence of the increasing number of orders overall, as shown in slides 58 and 59 in this report.
-As an initiative to improve data access in the longer-term, EUMETSAT is developing a new portfolio of data access services which will significantly enhance the range of data and imagery available via the Internet.
-These new services started a pilot phase in September.
+A growing trend has been observed, over the last year or more, regarding delivery times for medium to large data and products orders from the EUMETSAT Data Centre.
+This is the consequence of an overall increasing number of orders, as shown in slides 58 and 59 in this report.
+To improve data access in the longer-term, EUMETSAT is developing a new portfolio of data access services which will significantly enhance the range of data and imagery available via the Internet.
+These new services started a pilot phase in September 2020 and in October 2021 a new set of online data access services, namely EUMETView, the Data Store and the Data Tailor, went operational.